 Provides: doc.
 RNDr.
 Andrej Mock, PhD., RNDr.
-Andrea Rendošová, PhD.
+Andrea Rendošová, PhD., Mgr.
+Dalibor Uhrovič, PhD.

-Course ID: Course name: Conflict Management ECo-C3

-KPPaPZ/ECo-C3/14

-2. Submission of the reflection on the selected topic within the specified time.
-Reflection topic: My strengths and weaknesses in conflict management.
-In a short presentation of their reflection, students will describe their strengths and weaknesses in the management of conflict situations in the form of deconstruction.

-Attendance at seminars is mandatory - the student may have two absences during the semester.

-The evaluation of the course and its subsequent completion will be based on clearly and objectively set requirements, which will be set in advance and will not change.
-The aim of the assessment is to ensure an objective and fair mapping of the student's knowledge while adhering to all ethical and moral standards.
-There is no tolerance for students' fraudulent behavior, whether in the teaching process or in the assessment process.

-Successful mastery and demonstration of knowledge in the field of conflict management and control of basic rules.
+University: P. J. Šafá rik University in Košice Faculty: Faculty of A Arts Course ID: KPPaPZ/ECo-C3/14 Course name: Conflict Management Course type, scope a Course type: Practic Recommended cou Per week: 2 Per stu Course method: pre ce rse-load (hours): idy period: 28 esent Number of ECTS cr Recommended seme ester/trimester of the course: 3., 5.
+Course level: I. Prerequisities: 1.
+Active participatio 2.
+Submission of the strengths and weakne form of deconstruction of conflict situations in conflict situations The evaluation of the set requirements, while ensure an objective a assing the course are as follows: on in exercises.
+Max. the missed range is 90 min. reflection on the selected topic within the specified time.
+Reflection topic: My esses in conflict management.
+In a short presentation of their reflection, in the on, students will describe their strengths and weaknesses in the managemen with a focus on the application of knowledge, skills and competences needed in the work environment and the school environment. course and its subsequent completion will be based on clearly and objectively ich will be set in advance and will not change.
+The aim of the assessment is to and fair mapping of the student's knowledge while adhering to all ethical and ere is no tolerance for students' fraudulent behavior, whether in the teaching Learning outcomes: Successful mastery an of basic rules. nd demonstration of knowledge in the field of conflict management and contro